Duggus12/Warehouse-code/README.md

 # Warehouse-code
 this is the warehouse code.
-read the rest only if you care.

-you can go to the code file to find the exact code
+read the rest it is very important you can go to the code file to find the exact code